June Guest Post: Stars in Our Skies

 Read More

-April Guest Post: Stars Over Sisters
+April Guest Post: Stars in Our Skies

 Cassandra Fallscheer Cassandra Fallscheer

-April Guest Post: Stars Over Sisters
+April Guest Post: Stars in Our Skies

 There is a small constellation of late winter/early spring that is often overlooked by sky watchers.
 Procyon is this constellation’s brightest star (seventh brightest in the entire sky), which marks the eastern-most vertex of the Winter Triangle.
 Yes, we’re referring to none other than Canis Minor, the smaller of Orion’s two hunting dogs.